an auto-push to bitbucket.org, etc, would be nice

 Also, I could set up a cronjob to do a push once in a while when new changes have been committed, if need be.

-#6 Updated by Jeppe Toustrup almost 5 years ago
+#6 Updated by Jeppe Toustrup about 5 years ago

 The steps the cronjob should do is as follows: